Skip to main content

 To notate a hammer-on, use an arc over two notes on the same string, with the second being a higher note.

-In My Guitar Tabs, you can add a hammer-on by pressing the hammer-on marking button from the Markings Keyboard, the Markings Shortcuts Bar, or the Markings suggestions.
+In My Guitar Tabs, you can add a hammer-on by pressing the hammer-on marking button from the Markings Keyboard, the Marking Shortcuts Bar, or the Markings suggestions.

 Pull-off